 The supervised entity has the primary responsibility of identifying gaps in the collective suitability through the self-assessment of its management body, for example based on a suitability matrix.
 The supervised entity should report and discuss these to/with its Joint Supervisory Team (JST), as the supervision of the collective suitability of the management body is a matter of ongoing governance supervision.
-How an appointee will fit into the collective suitability is one of the criteria to assess at the time of his or her initial fit and proper assessment.
+How an appointee will fit into the collective suitability is one of the criteria to assess at the time of his or her initial fit and proper assessment according to Article 91 of the CRD IV.
 The ongoing supervision by the JSTs will have an impact on these assessments.